 Progesterone only Pill

 You should know exactly why the above options are not suitable for you.
 You should especially know exactly why you would rather have a sterilisation rather than your partner having a vasectomy.
 It is medically more risky for you to have this procedure than the equivalent being done to your partner.
-Female sterilisation involves giving you a general anaesthetic and stopping your breathing, allowing a machine to breathe for you.
+Additionally, a vasectomy cost could be much less than tubectomy procedures.
+The recovery time for your partner undergoing vasectomy can be less as well.
+On the other hand, female sterilization involves giving you a general anaesthetic and stopping your breathing, allowing a machine to breathe for you.
 This is dangerous.
 The consultant will want to hear why you are opting for the dangerous option.

 Know why previous methods have not worked for you (or are not working for you now).